aspose-cells-cloud/Aspose.Cells-Products/cells/en/swift/conversion/xlsb-to-docx/_index.md

 ---
 title: XLSB to DOCX Convert API for Swift
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Swift to convert XLSB format file to DOCX format file.
 url: /swift/conversion/xlsb-to-docx/
 ---